We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 It rubs smoothly and wipes off on hands pretty easily yet protecting your baby until the next time you change the diaper.
 It’s also amazing how it washes off well pretty easily when it gets to the clothes.

-When applying tube, you may experience some mild scent which may be unpleasant if you’re allergic to fragrances.
+Is Desitin safe?
+Sure it is.
+However, when applying tube, you may experience some mild scent which may be unpleasant if you’re allergic to fragrances.
 But there is no scent on the version with container.

 So, Aquaphor vs Desitin Which is Better?